Ressources:

 The result

-In one the pictures on the right you can see the first revision one of the workbench set up on the dinning table, which no longer is out of bounds for electronics projects.
+In one the pictures you can see the first revision one of the workbench set up on the dinning table, which no longer is out of bounds for electronics projects.
 And the project came full circle as the first thing I hacked on it, was the noisy toy.

 Later I changed the internal setup a bit and added the shelf dividers/supports and small drawers for tools.
 I also got some other handles and moved them to the side as I had originally intended - It's rather heavy to lift in one handle.